 Cardiac resynchronization therapy (CRT)

-Cardiac resynchronization therapy (CRT) is used to treat the delay in heart ventricle contractions that occur in some people with advancing heart failure.
+Cardiac resynchronization therapy (CRT) is used to treat the delay in heart ventricle contractions that can lead to a weakened heart muscle and heart failure.

 For many types of arrhythmias, catheter ablation is highly successful, eliminating the need for open-heart surgery or long-term drug therapy.